totalperspective/bartfast/README.md

 The `:detail` tag offers a more detailed explanation of the DSL construct, providing additional context or information.

 #### Summary Tag
-The `:summary` tag summarizes the essential characteristics or features of a DSL construct concisely.
+The `:summary` tag succinctly summarizes the essential characteristics or features of a DSL construct.

 ### Languages
 #### Starting a Language